darshjoshi/agentic-ai-solution-proposal/README.md

 ### Proposed Solution
 A conversational AI platform powered by multiple specialized agents that can:
-- Query structured data from Snowflake via natural language
+- Query structured and unstructured data from Salesforce Data Cloud via natural language
 - Generate visualizations through Tableau integration
 - Access HR and payroll information from ADP and Workday
 - Retrieve CRM and clinical data from Veeva with regulatory compliance